How to install Bludit CMS with Apache on Ubuntu 24.04

 sudo chown -R www-data:www-data /var/www/bludit

-Once you have completed all the above steps, continue configuring the Apache web server below to serve the Bludit content.
+After completing all the preceding steps, you’ll continue configuring the Apache web server below to serve your Bludit content.

-Run the commands below to create an Apache virtual host file for Bludit.
+Run the commands below to create an Apache virtual host file specifically for Bludit.

 sudo nano /etc/apache2/sites-available/bludit.conf